Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 .. warning::

-    The webserver is **NOT** secure.
-If you need it secured, you'll have to set it up in a production Flask web server environment, see `Deploying Flask <http://flask.pocoo.org/docs/0.10/deploying/>`_.
+    `cosmos runweb` uses the Flask development webserver which is **NOT** secure.
+If you need it secured, you'll have to set it up in a production
+    Flask web server environment, see `Deploying Flask <http://flask.pocoo.org/docs/0.10/deploying/>`_.

 Terminating a Workflow